William Robinson (Rhode Island official): Early life

-Robinson was born in on January 26, 1693, in South Kingstown in the Rhode Island colony.
+Robinson was born on January 26, 1693, in South Kingstown in the Rhode Island colony.
 He was the eighth of twelve children born to Mary (née Allen) Robinson (1656–1705) and Rowland Robinson (1654–1716), who married in 1676 and acquired a fortune and considerable land holdings.

-His mother was a granddaughter of Governor Henry Bull and his father, a deputy to the general assembly, was a relatively late immigrant to Rhode Island, arriving in Newport from Cumberland, England in 1675.
+His mother was a granddaughter of Governor Henry Bull, and his father was a deputy to the general assembly.
+He was a relatively late immigrant to Rhode Island, arriving in Newport from Cumberland, England in 1675.
 His maternal grandparents were John Allen, a wealthy farmer, and Elizabeth (née Brown) Allen.

 Career

 Robinson was one of the most prominent men in the colony for many years.
-He first served in a civil capacity in 1724, becoming Deputy to the General Assembly from South Kingstown, and subsequently served an additional eight terms.
-In 1735, and again in 1741, he was the Speaker of the House of Deputies.
-In 1742 he was appointed by the Assembly with four others to determine if the "woods" part of Newport, consisting mostly of farmers, should be set apart from the "compact" part of Newport, consisting mostly of merchants and tradesmen.
-The following year the "woods" part became the new town of Middletown.
+He first served in a civil capacity in 1724, becoming Deputy to the General Assembly from South Kingstown, and he served another eight terms.
+He was the Speaker of the House of Deputies in 1735 and 1741.
+In 1742, he was appointed by the Assembly with four others to determine if the "woods" part of Newport (consisting mostly of farmers) should be set apart from the "compact" part of Newport (consisting mostly of merchants and tradesmen).
+The following year, the "woods" part became the new town of Middletown.

 In 1745, Robinson was selected as Deputy Governor of the colony for a one year term, and then selected again in 1747 for another term, serving under Governor Gideon Wanton both times.

+In the early 18th century, Robinson began the serious development of the Narragansett Pacer with a stallion named "Old Snip", speculated to be either an Irish Hobby or an Andalusian and considered the father of the breed.

 Personal life

-Robinson married twice, had thirteen children, and resided at South Kingstown.
+Robinson married twice, had 13 children, and resided at South Kingstown.
 His first marriage was in 1717 to Martha Potter (1692–1725), the daughter of John and Sarah (née Wilson) Potter.
-Together, William and Martha were the parents of five children, including:
+William and Martha were the parents of five children: